darvinpatel/sentinel-walkthrough/Lab-2-Data-Connectors.md

 #### Prerequisites

-This module assumes that you have completed [Module 1](Module-1-Setting-up-the-environment.md), as you will need a Microsoft Sentinel workspace provisioned.
+This module assumes that you have completed [Module 1](Lab-1-Setting-up-the-environment.md), as you will need a Microsoft Sentinel workspace provisioned.

 Some of the data connectors that will be used in this lab require specific permissions on the workspace or your Azure subscription.
 If you don't have the appropriate permissions, you can still continue doing the rest of the labs.

-### Exercise 1: Enable the Azure Activity connector
+## Step 1: Enable the Azure Activity connector

 This exercise shows you how to enable the Azure Activity data connector.
 This connector imports logs from Azure management plane activities, which lets you track Azure administrative activity within the subscription.